-Can a Dealer Change My Interest Rate After I’ve Signed the Contract?
+Can an Auto Fraud Lawyer in California Help if a Dealer Changes My Interest Rate After Signing the Contract?

 It happened to James on a Tuesday afternoon.